Project Google Fi

 if you are in the US and your monthly data usage is less than 3GB a month and you are paying $50 or more for your cell phone then yes.
 Since Google Fi will cost you $20 For voice + $10 per GB but you only pay for what you use and you get refunded what you don’t so you are most likely going to pay less.
 If you have an Android or willing to switch to one of Google Phones then it’s more likely a yes.
 The iPhone set up is a little

 Verdict: Depends, yes if you are using less then 3GB of data Because of the new bill cap feature, this is now a Yes

 If you are a traveler:

 If you are going somewhere short term than the T-Mobile plan is just fine.
 Since it provides a fair experience when abroad.
 You will be able to check email, text and load your Instagram feed .. slowwwlyyy.
 If you travel often and must use an iPhone I would still recommend setting up Project Fi.
 It’s just so convenient not worrying about buying new SIMs every place you go to and the fact that you can easily use other cheaper SIMs and still get all your calls and messages without paying anything extra is great.
 You can also get Project Fi, keep your current number and service and only use it when you go travel since you can pause the service anytime for as long as you want.
-You can also use it as an emergency mobile hotspot when you travel, however that will probably eat through your data quickly.
+You can also use it as an emergency mobile hotspot when you travel, however that will probably eat your data quickly.

 Verdict: Yes, there is currently no better option for travelers